malevitzch/froglang/README.md

 - Add "-help" so that I don't have to check source code when compiling

+- Make the CLI errors say to use -help rather than just fail completely with "unknown option"

 - Add read_i32()

 - Fix the number of arguments not being correctly checked